jacksonaldrich/redditbot/README.md

 **Optional Tasks (worth 2 points each)**

 **Task 1:** I created a new file `bot_submissions.py` and place all of the code in this new file.
 I did **NOT** modify the `bot.py` file to create submissions.
 This bot created new submission posts instead of just new comments by scanning r/liberal and then posting these submission to our class subreddit.
-I should get full credit since I have at least 200 submissions, and some are self posts and some link posts (no duplicates, too).
+I should get full credit (**2 points**) since I have at least 200 submissions, and some are self posts and some link posts (no duplicates, too).

 **Task 3:** Instead of having my bot reply randomly to posts, it now replies only to the most highly upvoted comment in a thread that it hasn't already replied to.
 I also ensured that my bot did not reply to itself!
-Therefore, I should get full credit.
+Therefore, I should get full credit (**2 points**).

 This is the code I used:
 ```